International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_1_Certification_Aspects_Addressed_by_Different_Layers_of_IDS-RAM.md

 # Certification Aspects Addressed by the Different Layers of the IDS-RAM

-[TODO: revise]
+Certification is an essential mechanism in the IDS which supports the establishment of trust and, thus, an ecosystem which can be used for cross-company data exchange and processing.
+Therefore, it has relations to the different layers of the IDS RAM as explained below.

 ## Business Layer

-The Certification Body and the Evaluation Facility are in charge of the certification process.
-Their interactions and responsibilities in this process are described in section 4.2.2.
+The Certification Body and Evaluation Facilities are in charge of the certification process.
+Their interactions and responsibilities in this process are described in [Chapter 4.2.2](./4_2_2_Roles.md) and [Chapter 4.2.5](./4_2_5_Processes.md).
+Both entities belong to the "Governance Body" category specified on the Business Layer (see [Chapter 3.1.1.](../../3_1_1_Roles.md))
-Organizations assuming a role under one of the three categories Core Participant, Intermediary, and Software/Service Provider (see Section 3.1.1) are potential targets of certification.
+Organizations assuming a role under one of the three categories Core Participant, Intermediary, and Software/Service Provider (see [Chapter 3.1.1.](../../3_1_1_Roles.md)) are potential targets of certification, i.e. may act as Applicant for the Certification.
 The [Certification Scheme](./CertificationScheme) describes for each role what level of certification is required and what the focus of the certification is.

 ## Functional Layer